rampa2510/publicity-app/README.md

 - This app consists of 2 users one admin right that can add colleg codes analyse activivty etc.

-> Note the data in the app is hard code and you can find the products data in the data directory so I have coded in a way which can be easily replacable with an api call

 ### Built With

 * [react-native](https://facebook.github.io/react-native/)